arkel23/arkel23.github.io/index.md

+## About Me

+My name's Edwin and I come from Panama.
+I did my undergrad studies in Energy Engineering.
+National Cheng Kung University in Tainan, Taiwan.
+Currently I'm pursuing a MSc in Electrical Engineering and Computer Science in National Chiao Tung University, Taiwan.

+## Research Interests

+Currently I'm working on applications of signal and image processing for biomedical purposes making use of deep learning and computer vision.

+## Projects

+- Remote Photoplethysmography (RPPG) studies.
+Done in C++ and Python for NCTU PCS Lab.
+- Computer vision for autonomous driving.
+Done in Python making use of TensorFlow, Keras and OpenCV, and ROS for Deep Learning course (108-1).
+- DeblurGAN for videos.
+Done in Python for Digital Image Processing course (108-1).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/arkel23/arkel23.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.